almayor/n-puzzle/README.md

 # N Puzzle

 An implementation of A* algorithm to solve the N Puzzle problem.
-N Puzzle is a generalization of a famous [15 Puzzle problem](https://en.wikipedia.org/wiki/15_puzzle).
+N Puzzle is a generalization of the famous [15 Puzzle problem](https://en.wikipedia.org/wiki/15_puzzle).
 Both Python and C++ implementations are provided.

 Please note that the puzzle is solved when a "snail" state is achieved, which is different from the classical goal state.
 Here are examples ![](./docs/snail_states.png)